About Mt. Hood Oregon Resort

 History of the Hotel Near Portland

 The legends and lore of the Mt.
 Hood Territory stretch back to the pioneering days of the Oregon Trail and Barlow Road.
-The history of Welches, Oregon, and The Resort at The Mountain is a tale that is both colorful and deeply personal.
+The history of Welches, Oregon, and The Mt.
+Hood Oregon Resort is a tale that is both colorful and deeply personal.
 It is a tradition that has been passed down over three generations and evolves still today.

 The First Resort – “Welches”